zextras/tech-doc/source/_includes/_installation/ds-replica.rst

   satisfies the :ref:`Multi Server Requirements <multi-server-req>` and on which the :ref:`multi-server-preliminary` have already been executed.
 We will call this node **SRV7**.

+  .. note:: In case you plan to install the Replica on an existent
+     node, execute all commands on that node instead of on **SRV7**.

-* Except for the installation, all steps **must be executed** as the ``zextras`` user
+* Except for the one in the :ref:`replica-installation` section, all commands **must be executed** as the ``zextras`` user

 * Give the new node a meaningful name/FQDN.
 We will use `ds-replica.example.com` whenever necessary.
 Remember to replace it with the name you give.

-* Have CLI access to both the Main and Replica Directory Servers, as you need to execute commands on both servers
+* Have CLI access to the Main and Replica Directory Servers, as you need to execute commands on both servers

+.. _replica-installation:

 Installation
 ------------